Why is Comcast providing this Policy to me?

 What obligations do I have under this Policy?

-All Comcast Digital Voice and XFINITY Voice customers and all others who use the Service (the “customer,” “user,” “you,” or “your”) must comply with this Policy.
+All subscribers and all others who use the Service, including the telephone number(s) assigned to you (the "customer," "user," "you," or "your"), must comply with this Policy.
 Your failure to comply with this Policy could result in the suspension or termination of your Service account.
 If you do not agree to comply with this Policy, you must immediately stop all use of the Service and notify Comcast so your account can be closed.
 In addition to being responsible for your own compliance with this Policy, you are also responsible for any use or misuse of the Service that violates this Policy, even if it was committed by a friend, family member, or guest with access to your Service.
 It is also your responsibility to secure the Customer Equipment and any other Premises equipment or programs not provided by Comcast that connect to the Service from external threats such as access to your wiring at a network interface device on the exterior of your premises.

 How will I know when Comcast changes this Policy and how do I report violations of it?